dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 the additional constraint of energetic equilibrium results in a far more limited space for potential system configurations.

+The hyperplane describes an analytic algorithm's solution space -- the range of possibilities for theta weights concerning the efficiency of the algorithm.
+As algorithm training and backpropagation inform gradient descent -- whether using Newton's method, one based on the Fisher metric or another optimization method -- it generates a path on the hyperplane surface.
+Gradually, the velocity of this object traveling in the hyperspace slows down as the algorithm approaches diminishing returns.
+Brouwer's translation theorem may apply to some advanced optimization approaches, but Gauss-Bonnet certainly applies when there are complicated topological features.
+This latter method is related to the MAPPER algorithm, which converts the hyperplane into simplicial complices which discretize the hyperplane's topological features, to further efficient approximations about where returns are less diminishing.
+MAPPER also enables XAI (explainable artificial intelligence), since hyperplane features are imprints of form corresponding to the problem domain.
+This is why reasoning about the topological features of the hyperplane corresponds to metacognition.

+No matter how one structures a computer vision algorithm, there are image classes that trouble it.
+Since its score is always below 100% accuracy, the configurations of theta-weights cluster around holes in the hyperplane.
+These may be whiteholes.
+Or, they may not be singularities, but instead an insurmountable boundary to the algorithm's hyperparameters.
+If the latter is true, the hyperparameters must be tuned to cross into a region of the hyperplane that corresponds to an inaccessible signed vector field or some otherwise inaccessible region -- both are why Brouwer's is relevant.
+It's like being stuck in a valley or canyon, never being able to see what's beyond the horizon.
+Because you can't climb on the ridges fast enough to get to the top to see, you never think to look beyond.
+In 3-D?
+Easy.
+In n-D?
+The curse of dimensionality convolutes the species of concavity and convexity which means there are lots of pockets of space in the hyperplane to search -- none of which are guaranteed to produce results.

+Making inferences about Gauss-Bonnet allows the hyper-algorithm to *analytically* reason about topological features in a manner completely disconnected from the possible range of correspondent domain features.
+By indirectly inferring their presence, the nature of convexity beyond the ridgeline and whether the topological features are singular, one overcome the barriers presented by hyperparameter configuration.
+Hence, the Euler characteristic is relevant, and Gauss-Bonnet tells you about how these "holes" are balanced and distributed across the space, what their density is, how the hyper-algorithm's conception of the hyperplane evolves, what the what the implications are for hyperplane's curvature, etc. It's a metric similar to the Laplacian or the Hausdorff dimension which changes over the regions of the space considered.

+The downside?
+This hyper-algorithmic process is expensive!
+Topologically analyzing the hyperplane effectively involves a cost-function of cost-function configurations.
+It is also a particularly expensive application of metalearning, requiring perhaps thousands of algorithm-trainings.
+In practice, applications require analyzing the Hyperplane as it changes -- analyzing the changing hyperplane diffeomorphically, in other words.
+When it changes, *sometimes* previously held data, theta-paths and the assumptions thereof must be thrown out.

 <a name="wherefore-a-rough-diamond-lies-herein" />

 ### [Wherefore A Rough Diamond Lies Herein](#wherefore-a-rough-diamond-lies-herein)